Early years providers: how to respond to changing needs

 Funfishers is a charity in York that offers out-of-school care, playgroups and holiday clubs.
 As an ‘early implementer’, the setting is already offering 30 hours of funded childcare for certain families.
 Lesley Calvert, the manager of Funfishers, says that an openness to change has been essential to Funfishers’ sustainability over the past 10 years.

 When Funfishers first opened to pre-school children in 2007, they were surprised by how much demand there was for places for younger children.
-Since then, they have welcomed children as young as 9 months old.
-They have also installed a new floor that they’re currently using as a baby and toddler room.
+Since then, they have welcomed children as young as 9-months-old.

 Funfishers also partners with local childminders to offer ‘blended childcare’, where parents combine 2 or more different forms of childcare.
 At Funfishers, childminders drop off children at the start of the day and pick them up at the end of their session.
 This adds further versatility for parents, and allows childminders to care for more children since more of their day is freed up.